deanstein/CinderellaCityProject/README.md

 # Cinderella City Simulation

-The Cinderella City Simulation is at the heart of the Cinderella City Project.
+The Cinderella City Simulation is the heart of the Cinderella City Project.

-Modeled in [Autodesk FormIt](https://formit.autodesk.com/), and brought to life in [Unity](https://unity.com/), the simulation illustrates distinct time periods of Cinderella City's three-decade life, including the colorful 1960s-1970s, and the staid 1980s-1990s.
-Eventually, the simulation will also offer an "Alternate Future" interactive exhibit showing how the shopping center could have been adaptively reused in 1998 in lieu of demolition.
+Modeled in [Autodesk FormIt](https://formit.autodesk.com/) and brought to life in [Unity](https://unity.com/), the simulation illustrates two distinct time periods of Cinderella City's colorful history: The first 10 years (1968-1978) and the last 10 years (1987-1997).
+Eventually, the simulation will also offer an "Alternate Future" era to show how the shopping center could have been adaptively reused in 1998 in lieu of demolition.

-While experiencing the mall in each era, the player can "time travel" to other time periods while maintaining the current position in space to see how the world of retail and design changed over 30 years.
+While exploring the mall, the player can time travel to other time periods while maintaining the current position and camera to perfectly juxtapose two eras of retail and design.

-The simulation includes an accurate representation of the architectural character and signage of the shopping mall and other immersive elements like period-correct music, historical photographs, animated shoppers, and eventually, recorded verbal memories.
+The 3D model underpinning the simulation is an accurate, forensic reconstruction of the mall's entire design - from its exterior architecture to its interior spaces, down to its storefronts and signage.
+Layered on top of the model is period-correct music, historic photographs, animated shoppers, and eventually, recorded verbal memories.

+The simulation was prominently featured in a [Cinderella City exhibit](https://www.cinderellacityproject.com) in the [Historic Englewood Museum](https://www.historicenglewood.com/) from 2024 to 2025.

-When released, the Cinderella City Simulation will support a variety of platforms including virtual reality headsets.
-The simulation may also be made into a permanent or semi-permanent Englewood, Colorado exhibit in the future.
+When complete, the Cinderella City Simulation will support a variety of platforms including virtual reality headsets.

 # Try the Cinderella City Simulation (work in progress)